 Students are selected for admission to the Practical Nursing program from the program wait list.
-Students must complete all prerequisites with a "C" or better and hold an active Washington State CNA certificate to make application to the Practical Nursing program wait list.
+Students must complete all prerequisites with a "C" or better and hold a current state CNA certification to make application to the Practical Nursing program wait list.